ezsystems/ezplatform/INSTALL.md

        In those commands, "web" is the default folder.
 In the first two commands, --relative can be added for relative symlinks and further help is available with -h.

        **Note:(1)** you should **not** run the *ezpublish/console* command as root, as it will generate cache files which the webserver and command line users will not be able to update or delete later.
+If sudo is installed, then you can run it with `-u www-data` for instance (means that you are root or another user who has sudo rights as `www-data`).
+Example:
+       ```bash
+       $ sudo -u www-data php ezpublish/console assets:install --symlink web
+       ```
-              (2) If you are deploying ez publish 5 on windows 7+, you need to run the command as Administrator to avoid the following error:
+       **Note:(2)** if you are deploying ez publish 5 on windows 7+, you need to run the command as Administrator to avoid the following error:

-                  [Symfony\Component\Filesystem\Exception\IOException]
+       > [Symfony\Component\Filesystem\Exception\IOException]
-                  Unable to create symlink due to error code 1314: 'A required privilege is not held by the client'.
+       > Unable to create symlink due to error code 1314: 'A required privilege is not held by the client'.
 Do you have the required Administrator-rights?
-                  This is the first solution.
+       > This is the first solution.
 But you can also edit the composer.json file by changing "symfony-assets-install": "symlink" to "symfony-assets-install": ""

 3. Configure a VirtualHost:

     See: https://confluence.ez.no/display/EZP/Virtual+host+setup